tabassco/timscv/index.md

 ### Experienced in

-Machine learning, python and data engineering architecture Mechanical engineering - Production engineering
+software engineering and testing machine learning, data analysis and statistics mechanical engineering - production engineering, electronics and hardware

 ### Computing